Down in the Shacks Where the Satellite Dishes Grow

 Down in the Shacks Where the Satellite Dishes Grow is the second album by the American band the Judybats, released in 1992 by Sire Records.
 The single "Saturday" peaked at No. 21 on the Billboard Modern Rock Tracks chart.

 Production and promotion

 Recorded in the summer of 1991, the album was produced by Richard Gottehrer and Jeffrey Lesser.
-"Animal Farm" is a cover of the Kinks song.
 Frontman Jeff Heiskell considered most of the songs to be autobiographical.
+The album also includes a cover of the Kinks' "Animal Farm".
+The band had attempted to recruit Kate Pierson of the B-52's to sing on "Poor Bruised World" but were rejected by her agent, who felt she was "overexposed" at the time.

 A music video was made for "Is Anything".
 The band opened for the Original Sins on several tour dates.

 Critical reception

 The Indianapolis Star stated: "The JudyBats' breezy, guitar-driven music is a 75-degree, sunny April day; its lyrics a lonely November in singer Jeff Heiskell's soul."
 The Washington Post wrote that "what really offsets Heiskell's dolorous, if often original and intriguing, lyrics are the band's abundant energy, shimmering harmonies and contagious choruses."

 The Chicago Tribune considered the album to be "filled with vaguely arty but ultimately rather meaningless jangly guitar pop."
 The San Antonio Express-News opined that it "has a harder edge that the debut, though there is still plenty of guitar jangle."